ebemunk/blog/content/2021-12-01-playmates/index.md

 <div>
   <div class="viz-title">The Magic Number</div>
-  <div class="viz-subtitle">A Waist-to-Hip Ratio of 0.7, which accounts for 26% of Playmates is said to be the "perfect" ratio for attractiveness.
-Highlighted are the "most attractive" WHRs from other cultures/places.</div>
+  <div class="viz-subtitle">A Waist-to-Hip Ratio of 0.7, which accounts for ~20% of Playmates is said to be the "perfect" ratio for attractiveness.
+Highlighted are the "most attractive" WHRs from other cultures/places.
+No Playmate has ever been above 1.0 WHR.</div>
   <div id="viz-whr"></div>
 </div>